-EDUC437 Elementary School Methods and Management.
-This course focuses on the development of professional teaching skills for the elementary and middle school teacher, including: a personal philosophy of education; classroom management procedures; a discipline plan; instructional methods and strategies; program, course, unit, and lesson planning; awareness of current trends in education; and assessment/evaluation strategies.
-During this semester, students complete their professional portfolio and make application for student teaching placement.
-This course is taken immediately prior to the professional block.
-Prerequisites: Admission to Teacher Education and senior standing.
+EDUC 436 Early Childhood Methods and Management.
+This course focuses on the development of professional teaching skills for the early childhood teacher, including: a personal philosophy of education; classroom management procedures; a discipline plan; instructional methods.
+This course is for online learners only.
 Credit 3 hours.

 EDUC438 Teaching (subject) in the Secondary School.
 This course provides secondary education candidates with instructional strategies, methods and familiarity with current trends in their content area.
-Students are involved in a mentoring triad with public school teachers, subject area faculty, and the secondary education director.
-In conjunction with his or her mentor partners, each student develops a plan for study, observation, and practice in the public schools and on campus.
+Learners are involved in a mentoring triad with public school teachers, subject area faculty, and the secondary education director.
+In conjunction with his or her mentor partners, each learner develops a plan for study, observation, and practice in the public schools and on campus.
 Prerequisites: concurrent enrollment in EDUC439 and successful completion or concurrent enrollment in EDUC348, or consent of instructor.
 Credit 3 hours.

 EDUC439 Secondary School Methods and Management.
 This course focuses on the development of professional teaching skills for the secondary and middle school teacher, including: a personal philosophy of education; classroom management procedures; a discipline plan; instructional methods and strategies; program, course, unit, and lesson planning; awareness of current trends in education; and assessment/evaluation strategies.
-During this semester, students complete their professional portfolio and make application for student teaching placement.
+During this semester, learners complete their professional portfolio and make application for student teaching placement.
 This course is taken immediately prior to the professional block.
 Prerequisites: Admission to Teacher Education, and senior standing.
 Credit 3 hours.

 EDUC440 Student Teaching Seminar.
 A seminar course designed to be taken in conjunction with the student teaching block.
-This course focuses on the theory and application of educational philosophies for the student's use in both classroom and personal professional life.
+This course focuses on the theory and application of educational philosophies for the learner's use in both classroom and personal professional life.
 Candidates practice reflection and problem solving of professional issues and tasks which may be encountered by the beginning teacher.
-Students are also prepared to seek professional positions.
+Learners are also prepared to seek professional positions.
 Prerequisites: Unconditional admission into student teaching.
 Concurrent enrollment with either EDUC446, 447, 448, or 449.
 Credit 1 hour.